Om-Kapdoskar/IMDB-Web-Scraper/README.md

-# IMDB-Web-Scraper-
+# TripAdvisor-Web-Scraper
-A prototype for the functionality of web scraping data from IMDB Website
+A prototype for the functionality of web scraping data from TripAdvisor Website